Beer drinkers delight in Bend Ale Trail

 Come to Central Oregon for skiing, snowboarding and other snow-play at Mt.
 Bachelor in the winter.

-What are your favorite things to do in Bend, Oregon?
+What are your favorite things to see and do in Bend and Central Oregon?

-Thanks to Kristine and Visit Central Oregon and Tawna and Visit Bend for assistance with this post.
+Thanks to Kristine and Visit Central Oregon and Tawna and Visit Bend for assistance with this post on Things to See and Do in Bend and Central Oregon.
 Photos and YouTube video by Travel Writer Nancy D. Brown